ibm-cloud-docs/Backup/bmr-plugin.md

 # Getting started with the Bare Metal Restore plug-in
 {: #BMRplugin}

-Bare Metal Restore is a disaster recovery solution.
-You can use BMR to restore your server from a bare metal state after a disaster, such as an operating system or hardware failure.
-With BMR, you can quickly restore the system image from a safe, secure location that is managed by {{site.data.keyword.cloud}}.
+Protect Windows bare metal servers with {{site.data.keyword.backup_notm}} Bare Metal Restore (BMR) plug-in for disaster recovery from OS or hardware failures.
 {: shortdesc}

 BMR is a Windows&reg;-only product on physical servers.
 It is not available for virtual servers.
 Bare metal restorations for Linux&reg; distributions aren't supported.